Drawing package requirements

 DWG file conversion process

-The Azure Maps Conversion service does the following on each DWG file:
+The Conversion service does the following on each DWG file:

-- Produces a minimal set of default Category features to be referenced by other features:
+• Produces a minimal set of default Category features referenced by other features:

 DWG file requirements

 A single DWG file is required for each level of the facility.
 All data of a single level must be contained in a single DWG file.
 Any external references (xrefs) must be bound to the parent drawing.
-For example, a facility with three levels will have three DWG files in the Drawing package.
+For example, a facility with three levels has three DWG files in the drawing package.

 Each DWG file must adhere to the following requirements: